Historian

 Talks

 Taylor regularly gives talks on many subjects relating to the world wars and to his books.
-He gave Churchill Lectures at the Imperial War Museum’s Churchill War Rooms in 2011, 2012 and 2014 - all three of which were complete sell outs.
+For three successive years he gave Churchill Lectures at the Imperial War Museum’s Churchill War Rooms - all three of which were complete sell outs.
 He has given talks at the Science Museum, the National Army Museum, the Royal Aeronautical Society and at Bletchley Park.

 Taylor also regularly gives talks on Television and History and has lectured on this subject at Cambridge University, at Queen’s University, Belfast and at Lincoln University.